96jonesa/stylegan2/README.md

 ## Modifications (96jonesa)

-Added --image-snapshot-ticks and --network-snapshot-ticks command-line argumenst to run_training.py to control how often snapshots are saved during command-line training.
+Added --image-snapshot-ticks and --network-snapshot-ticks command-line arguments to run_training.py to control how often snapshots are saved during command-line training.

+Added --resume-pkl and --resume-kimg command-line arguments to run_training.py to allow resuming training from the command-line.

 ## StyleGAN2 &mdash; Official TensorFlow Implementation (Modified by 96jonesa)